robertrodrigu3z/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe Game

+I used this project as a personal test to see the impact of vibe-coding, done through Kiro.

 A tic-tac-toe game built with React, Vite, and TypeScript, styled with a hand-drawn aesthetic featuring a dark background and red elements.

 ## Features